ringcentral/rc-unified-crm-extension/docs/crm/pipedrive.md

-# Setting up the Unified CRM extension for Pipedrive
+# Setting up App Connect for Pipedrive

 Pipedrive is designed to help small businesses grow.
 For over ten years, Pipedrive has been committed to building the best CRM – a CRM by and for salespeople.
 The result is an easy-to-use, effective sales tool that centralizes your data, helping you visualize your entire sales process and win more deals.